kuiperzone/PupNet-Deploy/README.md

 added RPM and Deb package output also, as well as traditional Windows Setup.

 However, I would not be keen on adding more such formats in the Linux space.
 Rather, I would be interested to see how things play out in the future.
-I support the idea of freedom, and that means that developers should maintain the freedom to create and share software with users without being subject to centralised repositories.
+I note the trend toward centralised repository-only distribution.
+I support the idea of freedom and that means that developers and users maintaining the freedom to create and share software without being subject to centralisation.

 ### How to Extend PupNet ###
-I may be advantageous at some point to have the ability to deploy MacOS, Android and iOS.
+It may be advantageous at some point to have the ability to deploy to MacOS, Android and iOS.
 However, these are not technologies with which I am familiar.

-In PupNet, package builder classes derive from the `PackageBuilder` abstract base class.
-It is Linux centric, with irrelevant directories and properties being ignored or set to null for the Windows Setup and Zip builders.
+Anyone wishing to extend PuP, should study how the existing RPM, Flatpak and Windows `Builder` classes override and extend the behaviour of the `PackageBuilder` base class.
+The base class is Linux centric, with irrelevant directories and properties being ignored or set to null for the Windows Setup and Zip builders.

-Anyone wishing to extend it, should study how the existing RPM, Flatpak and Windows subclasses override and extend the behaviour of `PackageBuilder`.
 Moreover, a new enum value would need to be added to the `PackageKind` type.
 It would help to do a search on existing `PackageKind` values, and add the new type behaviour to switch statements wherever encountered, including the `BuilderFactory` class.

 ### Another Applications of Mine ###